 This combination master suite combines the bedroom and bathroom into one seamless room.
 And that is probably the biggest mistake in this space.

 First of all, the toilet.
-The exposed toilet behind a wall of glass doesn’t give any sense of privacy.
-No one needs to see this, especially a place where there appears to be no door to this bedroom.
+The exposed toilet behind a glass wall gives no sense of privacy.
+No one needs to see this, especially since there appears to be no door to this bedroom.

-Secondly, the combined bed and bathtub may be space-saving, but headache-inducing.
+Secondly, the combined bed and bathtub may be space-saving but headache-inducing.
 Having the tub as a makeshift headboard is awkward.
-However, the water damping your bedroom comforter and sheets is a problem this setup.
+However, the water damping your bedroom comforter and sheets is problematic with this setup.
 This problem isn’t one that most bedrooms have to deal with!

-Third, the hardwood floor is not the most practical when exposed to water and can warp or rot with moisture.
+Third, hardwood floors are not the most practical when exposed to water and can warp or rot with moisture.

 It makes no sense to put a bed in a bathroom.
 However, removing the bed and expanding the tub could make this one of the most epic bathrooms in any house!

-A dark bathroom can always be attractive, but dark fixtures, dark walls, and not enough lighting spells disaster.
+A dark bathroom can always be attractive, but dark fixtures, dark walls, and insufficient lighting spell disaster.
 Spills and liquids will be harder to see on the floor or counters.

 Removing 80% of the excess plumbing would go a long way to clean up this look.
 With the white marble counter and the toilet more prominent to balance the dark areas, that’s a good start.

-The other concern is that this bathroom looks like it has no storage whatsoever and this bathroom looks pretty small.
-Having a cabinet vanity would mean having places to put person accessories, toilet tissue, and cleaning supplies.
+The other concern is that this bathroom looks like it has no storage whatsoever, and it is pretty small.
+Having a cabinet vanity would mean having places to put personal accessories, toilet tissue, and cleaning supplies.

 How do you make a tiny bathroom feel uncomfortably minuscule?
 This.

 We know how much more critical the toilet is than the door in a bathroom.
-You can’t cut a toilet to make the door fit, so the solution is to cut out the door.
+Since you can’t cut a toilet to make the door fit, the solution is to cut out the door.
 The peekaboo notch in the door is a bonus design choice that makes your bathroom interior… memorable.

 There are a couple of solutions to prevent this unfortunate mishap in bathroom design:

 The first is to relocate the toilet, which is the more apparent but costlier solution.
-This requires moving the waste pipe and undoing the tile to position the commode to let the door swing freely.
+This requires moving the waste pipe and undoing the tile to position the commode so that the door can swing freely.

-However, the other solution is to change the type of door and how it opens.
-Using a sliding door reworks the door path and allows access without other people looking into your private matters.
+However, another solution is to change the door type and how it opens.
+Using a sliding door reworks the door path and allows access without others observing your private matters.

 But before doing either of those things if you can’t get to the remodel?
 Replace the door.